MahsaShk/ApacheSpark/README.md

 <h1>ApacheSpark</h1>

 This repository introduces **Pyspark by example** and provides solutions to some **machine learning consulting projects**.
+In addition, a **Spark streaming project** is presented at the end.

-The Spark version 3.0.0 was used in this repository.
+NB.
+The Spark version 3.0.0 is used in this repository.

-### List of Pyspark materials:
+## List of Pyspark materials:

 <a href="pyspark-test.ipynb">Introduction to Pyspark RDD and DataFrame</a>